Connections are important, especially in these times, so MDNSW is running online groups using Zoom.

 Groups we are currently running online:

-- The Power Hour – for powerchair users 18-30 years old
+- Power Hour – for powerchair users 18-30 years old

-- Mums’ Wine and Chat – held on the third Friday evening of every month
+- Mums’ Wine and Chat – For mums and carers, held on the third Friday evening of every month

 - Zoom Boyz – for boys 8-15 years old who attend our camps to stay connected